Assessing student learning

 Large class sizes with no TA assistance can be difficult to monitor;

-Providing appropriate DRC accommodations while still ensuring student privacy may require a separate examination period;
+Providing appropriate DRC accommodations while still ensuring student privacy may require a separate examination period; and

 Here are some additional resources on assessment and academic integrity: